Walter Riehl: DNSAP

 Moving to the right, Riehl was initially a disciple of conservative philosopher Othmar Spann.
 Despite this he joined the Deutsche Arbeiterpartei (DAP) in 1908.
 As a DAP member representing the middle classes he advocated a name change and a broadening of membership away from simply the working classes.
 Influenced by the radical racialist theories of Georg Ritter von Schönerer, Riehl took a leading role in organising the party's youth movement.
 Considered part of the DAP's radical wing, he argued that dictatorship was the only option in overcoming class conflict whilst also becoming noted for his expression of anti-Czech sentiments.
 His involvement with the party saw him lose the position he had held within the Austrian civil service and he spent time working in a lawyer's office in Germany around 1911.

 Following the outbreak of the First World War he enlisted in the Landsturm before in late 1915 being recalled to the regular army, where he saw action on the Italian Front.
-He became deputy chairman of the DAP in March 1918 and two months leader took over as leader.
+He became deputy chairman of the DAP in March 1918 and two months later took over as leader.
 The party was renamed Deutsche Nationalsozialistische Arbeiterpartei (DNSAP) immediately after the break-up of the Austro-Hungarian Empire.

 As leader Riehl moved the DNSAP, which had mainly been an anti-Czech party towards anti-Semitism.
 He sought to blame Austria's problems on the Jews and wanted them expelled from the country.
 He also supported profit sharing and land reform and also sought to build up the party in universities, setting up a German Academic Association of National Socialists as early as June 1919.
 Where the DAP had been avowedly a "class" party, Riehl sought to distance the group from any such consideration, instead tying it in to the wider Völkisch movement.